xStarbound/xStarbound/doc/lua/world.md

 #### `Maybe<JsonArray>` world.entityPortrait(`EntityId` entityId, `String` portraitMode)

-Generates a portrait of the specified entity in the specified portrait mode and returns a list of drawables, or `nil` if the entity is not a portrait entity. `portraitMode` only affects portraits of players and NPCs.
+Generates a portrait of the specified entity in the specified portrait mode and returns a list of drawables, or `nil` if the entity is not a portrait entity (i.e., a monster, NPC or player). `portraitMode` only affects portraits of players and NPCs; for monsters, a full portrait is always returned.
 The available modes are as follows:

 - `"head"`: Just the entity's head and a sliver of the entity's upper body. `?crop` directives will be added to the portrait drawables.
 - `"bust"`: The entity's head and the upper part of the entity's body. `?crop` directives will be added to the portrait drawables.